 CAPTAIN ROBERT SCHEU came to CommutAir (C5) last year as a direct-entry-captain (DEC).
-He’s currently enrolled in United’s Career Path Program with a goal of transitioning to United.
+He’s currently enrolled in United’s Aviate Program (formerly known as the Career Path Program) with a goal of transitioning to United.

 In the short time he’s been part of the C5 Family, he’s enjoyed himself so much that he has attended several events with the Recruiting Team to tell others about career opportunities at CommutAir.
 He recently shared his experience with interviewers.